AlgoLab/pygfa/analysis/documentation.md

 ## Interaction with the Graph

-The interaction with the graph has been tought to be the most coherent as possible with the NetworkX MultiGraph object, trying to replicate its behaviour and naming convention.
+The interaction with the graph has been tought to be the most coherent as possible with the NetworkX MultiDiGraph object, trying to replicate its behaviour and naming convention.

 A main difference compared with GFA is the importance of the key